 An estimated 1.7 billion Christmas cards are sent each year in Britain, the equivalent of 200,000 trees, and around 1 million Christmas cards are thrown away every year.
-I try to send recycled Christmas cards (like these designer ones), but you could make your own, or send texts or e-cards instead.
-After the big day, make sure your Christmas cards don't go to waste take them to a Woodland Trust recycling point.
+I try to send recycled Christmas cards, but you could make your own, or send texts or e-cards instead.
+After the big day, make sure your Christmas cards don't go to waste – take them to a Woodland Trust recycling point.
 I also like to buy recycled Christmas cards from charities and donate up to 20% to less fortunate people at the same time.

 It's estimated that 83 square kilometres of wrapping paper end up in our rubbish bins each year, that's enough to wrap up Guernsey, so make sure that you use recycled wrapping paper, and try to wrap presents with ribbon or string instead of sticky tape.
 Try our designer recycled wrapping paper, by Lisa Jones.

 Paraffin candles are made from petroleum residues so neither do your health or the environment any good.
 Soy, beeswax or natural vegetable-based candles are better because they biodegrade, are smoke-free, and so more eco friendly.
 You can buy some: here